DataDog/documentation/content/en/observability_pipelines/set_up_pipelines/archive_logs/http_client.md

 ## Overview

-Configure your HTTP Client so that the Observability Pipelines Worker formats the logs collected into a Datadog-rehydratable format before routing them to Datadog Log Archives.
+Use the Observability Pipelines Worker to format your HTTP server logs into a Datadog-rehydratable format before routing them to Datadog Log Archives.

 {{% observability_pipelines/use_case_images/archive_logs %}}